-In early 1965, the citizens' hopes for a college became a reality when the founding president, Mr. B. A. Forrester, rented temporary office space in downtown Enterprise and began the tasks of recruiting students, faculty, and staff; locating facilities to use as temporary classrooms; and planning construction of the permanent campus.
 On September 25, 1965, the first freshman class, numbering 256 students, was registered.
-These students attended classes in rented rooms downtown and in the educational building of the First Methodist Church.
-Fortunately, these makeshift arrangements lasted for only the first year, for in the fall of 1966, the present campus was occupied.
+These students attended classes in rented rooms down-town and in the educational building of the First Methodist Church.
+Fortunately, these makeshift arrangements lasted only during the first year, for in the fall of 1966, the present campus was occupied.

-Over the years, College enrollment has grown steadily.
-Annually, more than 2,000 students enroll in credit courses, and an additional 5,000 adults register in continuing education programs.
-The campus, too, has grown and now consists of six modern buildings situated on a beautifully landscaped site.
+Over the years, the College's enrollment has grown steadily.
+Fall quarter enrollments number more than 2,000 students in credit courses, with an additional 5,000 adults registered in continuing education programs annually.
+The campus, too, has grown and now consists of seven modern buildings situated on a beautifully landscaped site.
 Fully accredited by the Southern Association of Colleges and Schools since December 3, 1969, the College has established and maintained a superior academic reputation.